-In 2018, the American Automobile Association (AAA) Foundation for Traffic Safety published a research brief discussing the potential benefits of widespread adoption of “driver assistance systems.”
-The Brief contained some eye-popping conclusions about lane departure warning (LDW), lane keeping assistance (LKA), and blind spot warning (BSW) systems, in particular.
-According to the Brief, these systems could help prevent hundreds of thousands of sideswipe collisions annually, resulting in the prevention of tens of thousands of injuries, and hundreds (and possibly thousands) of deaths.
+Recently, the American Automobile Association (AAA) Foundation for Traffic Safety published a research brief discussing the potential benefits of widespread adoption of driver assistance systems.
+The brief contained some eye-popping conclusions about lane departure warning (LDW), lane keeping assistance (LKA), and blind spot warning (BSW) systems, in particular.
+According to the brief, these systems can prevent hundreds of thousands of sideswipe collisions, tens of thousands of injuries, and hundreds (and possibly thousands) of deaths every year.

-And yet, despite the major impact these technologies could have, the Brief also notes that in the aggregate, their maximum benefit –- at least for now –- would still prevent slightly less than one-third of annual traffic deaths in the United States.
-Which is why the safe-driving strategies above remain critical to keeping yourself, your passengers, and other drivers safe.
+And yet, despite the major impact of these technologies, the brief also notes that in the aggregate, their maximum benefit at least for now will still prevent slightly less than one-third of annual traffic deaths in the United States.
+This is why the safe-driving strategies above remain critical to keeping yourself, your passengers, and other drivers safe.

 Sideswipe Collisions: A Real Hazard on Florida Roads